Localisation for the second-order Beckmann problem: bimartingale couplings and leaf decompositions: Introduction

 \subsubsection{Characterisation of optimal plans}

-The above analysis gives a full description of all optimal plans in $\Sigma(\mu,\nu)$ with absolutely continuous marginals.
+The above analysis gives a full description of all optimal plans in $\Sigma(\mu,\nu)$, under the assumption that there exists some optimal plan with absolutely continuous marginals.
 Note that this requires that $\mu,\nu\in\mathcal{P}_2(\mathbb{R}^n)$ are absolutely continuous measures with common barycentre.
-Below by $CC(\mathbb{R}^n)$ we denote the set of all closed, convex and non-empty subsets of $\mathbb{R}^n$.
+Below by $CC(\mathbb{R}^n)$ we denote the set of all closed, convex and non-empty subsets of $\mathbb{R}^n$ and $\norm{\cdot}_1$ denotes the Schatten $1$-norm of a matrix.

 \begin{theorem} Let $\mu,\nu\in\mathcal{P}_2(\mathbb{R}^n)$ be absolutely continuous with respect to the Lebesgue measure and have common barycentre.
-Suppose that there exists an optimal plan $\sigma\in\Sigma(\mu,\nu)$ with absolutely continuous third marginal.
+Suppose that there exists an optimal plan $\sigma_0\in\Sigma(\mu,\nu)$ with absolutely continuous third marginal.
 Then there exists a partition of $\mathbb{R}^n$, up to a set of the Lebesgue measure zero, into closed and convex sets $\mathcal{S}\in CC(\mathbb{R}^n)$, a Borel probability measure $\theta\in\mathcal{P}(CC(\mathbb{R}^n))$ and Borel probability measures

 such that for $\theta$-almost every $\mathcal{S}$: \begin{enumerate}[label=(\roman*)] \item $\mu_{\mathcal{S}},\nu_{\mathcal{S}}$ are concentrated on $\mathcal{S}$ \item $\mu_{\mathcal{S}},\nu_{\mathcal{S}}$ have common barycentre, \item the difference of the covariance matrices